'This game has had everything!' - Red card and double VAR drama highlight wild Man City-Wolves match | Goal.com

 Amazingly, Sterling saw his penalty saved by Patricio again on his second try, but the rebound fell kindly for him to sweep home into an empty goal.

+The second half would see even more drama, as Sterling scored again before Wolves completed an epic three-goal comeback to stun City in a 3-2 result.

-Naturally there was plenty of reaction to the wild events at Molineux on social media.
+Before that, though, there was plenty of reaction to the wild first-half events at Molineux on social media.

 Ederson's red card against Wolves is the first he has received in his league career.— Squawka Football (@Squawka) December 27, 2019